The Papers of Admiral Sir William Wellclose Davis

 Other Finding Aids

-A copy of this finding aid is available for consultation at Churchill Archives Centre, Cambridge, and the National Register of Archives, London.
-A fuller description of individual folders is also available in an original catalogue at Churchill Archives Centre.
+A copy of this finding aid and a more detailed list for WDVS 1 is available for consultation at Churchill Archives Centre, Cambridge, and the National Register of Archives, London.

 Immediate Source of Acquisition

-The memoirs were presented to Churchill Archives Centre by Admiral Davis between 1976 and 1981.
+The memoirs were presented to Churchill Archives Centre by Admiral Davis between 1976 and 1981, but the majority of Davis's papers were deposited here in 2020.

 General

-This collection level (fonds) description and summary catalogue were prepared by Andrew Riley of Churchill Archives Centre in June 2005, using information from Davis' entry in Who Was Who (A and C Black).
+The initial collection level (fonds) description and summary catalogue were prepared by Andrew Riley of Churchill Archives Centre in June 2005, using information from Davis' entry in Who Was Who (A and C Black).
+Cataloguing of the rest of the archive was done by Katharine Thomson in 2022-23.

 Originator(s)